wehlutyk/thesis/content/4-discussion.md

 ]
 Unlike RT, it does not yet provide a clear way to compare meanings across interactive situations, as its very definition of meaning is intrinsically related to the subtle differences of dynamics in different interactions.
 In RT, that work is theoretically done by the notion of representation (or more precisely, the informative intention that is inferred and represented), although in practice much remains to be defined to directly compare representations between each other.
-In its current state, the Enactive approach is applicable to much simpler interactions than those tackled by RT, as more experimental work is needed to confirm the higher-level parts of the theory.
+In its current state, the Enactive approach is only applicable to much simpler interactions than those tackled by RT, as more experimental work is needed to confirm the higher-level parts of the theory.

 This finally brings us back to the usefulness of both these approaches to CAT.
 First, let us note that @sperber_explaining_1996 refers repeatedly to RT as an important tool to understand the role of interpretation in the epidemiology of representations.